 How To Grow Lion’s Mane Mushrooms

-Probably the easiest, fastest and most practical way to grow Lion’s mane mushrooms is to get yourself a mushroom growing kit from a plant nursery or an online store, with all the materials you need and step-by-step instructions to grow your mushrooms.
+Probably the easiest, fastest and most practical way to grow Lion’s mane mushrooms is to get yourself a lion’s mane mushroom grow kit from a plant nursery or an online store, with all the materials you need and step-by-step instructions to grow your mushrooms.

-However, if you wish to grow them from scratch, the process is quite easy and is similar to cultivating other mushroom types, with a few differences in details such as temperature.
+However, if you wish to grow them from scratch without using a grow kit, the process is quite easy and is similar to cultivating other mushroom types, with a few differences in details such as temperature.
 Here are all the essential steps:

 - Purchase spawn for growing Lion’s mane mushrooms specifically with hardwood substrates.